Bvngee/bvngee.com/src/content/blog/clangd-embedded-development.md

 system architecture, things change up a bit!

 <aside>
-Disclaimer: I am by know means an embedded expert.
+Disclaimer: I am by no means an embedded expert.
 I'll use embedded Arm development (gcc-arm-embedded) as the example as that's what I am familiar with.
 </aside>